S-Hodgson-MMOARgames/Evolv.io-Unity/GettingStarted.md

+#Getting Started

+Thanks for taking the time to check out the project.

-1. Clone project
+1. Clone project using the GitHub for desktop, SourceTree, or Git bash console clone the source locally.
-2. Open project in unity
+2. Open project in the Unity Editor
 3. Press Play